-The Early Years Foundation Stage (EYFS) has become a statutory requirement for all early years providers to adhere to and provides staff with all of the necessary information on the areas of learning and development that all children should be able to achieve by the end of the reception year in school, through observations, assessments and planning.
+The Statutory framework for the early years foundation stage is a requirement for all early years providers to adhere to and provides staff with all of the necessary information on the areas of learning and development that all children should be able to achieve by the end of the reception year in school, through observations and planning.

-The areas of learning and development within the EYFS are as follows:-
+The seven areas of learning and development within the EYFS are as follows:-

 It is widely recognised by early years experts that play is a vital significance in the intellectual, social and physical growth of children.
 Young children’s first discoveries of the world are made through play.

-All activities can take place indoors or outdoors.
+All daily activities take place indoors or outdoors.